 Elisabeth is an Associate Consultant of the British Standards Institute (BSI), a BSI qualified ISO 27001 Lead Auditor and member of the Standard Committee responsible for the publication of the BS 10008 Standard.

-Elisabeth can help you decide if ISO 27001 is for you and support you through its implementation, all the way to certification or if you would prefer start with a helpful compliance checklist download
+Elisabeth can help you decide if ISO 27001 is for you and support you through its implementation, all the way to certification or if you would prefer start with a helpful requirements checklist download